-One year has passed since we all moved to remote working.
+One year has passed since we all moved to remote work.
 Before COVID, Elixir Design was a small but busy office in the heart of San Francisco.
 Our team filled up space, shouting questions at each other, passing by each other’s desk for a check-in or a quick pick-me-up.
 The kitchen used to be the place of our informal reunions.
 We’d gather, a tea or coffee mug in hand, and talk about our weekend, a Netflix must-watch, or the new incoming project.

 These times are far gone.
 Nowadays, our workstations are more likely our kitchen or living room tables, maybe even our beds.
 We spend about 8 hours a day in front of our screens, going from one zoom meeting to another.
 The only people that we get to shout at are our family and our pets.
 This year has brought a lot of changes, and with it, a lot of valuable insights.